Barkha13/Constructor_privateVariable/README.md

 # Constructor_privateVariable
-Demo on accessing private variable of constructor using prototype
+Demo on accessing private variable of object constructor using prototype